xoidlabs/xoid/docs/api/use.md

 `import { use } from 'xoid'`

-`use` method grabs the "usables" of a store.
-Usables are defined by the second argument of `create` function.
+`use` method grabs the "useables" of a store.
+Useables are defined by the second argument of `create` function.

 ```js
 import { create, use } from 'xoid'